 Why are the tropical rainforests dry

 They are dry because they are found in an area of high air pressure where the air sinks.
 There is also a lack of moisture due to large amounts of sun.
+Good

 9. UK Climate